The DAISY Award® for Extraordinary Nurses

 The body of evidence revealing DAISY’s impact is significant.
 It is apparent that the Barnes Family’s effort at expressing personal, heartfelt appreciation to nurses for the important difference they make in all the lives they touch is having a powerful effect.

-Granville Health System has announced its first recipient of the DAISY award.
-Mckenzie Porterfield, RN was awarded The DAISY Award® on July 27,2023.
-Mckenzie, a nurse in the Emergency Department, was nominated for the DAISY Award by a patient.
+Granville Health System has announced its first quarter winner of the DAISY award.
+Dawn Poythress, BSN, RN was awarded The DAISY Award® on April 17, 2024.
+Dawn, a nurse in our Women’s Services department, was nominated for the DAISY Award by a patient.

 Graphic showing The DAISY Award Logo with photo of daisy and white, gray, and green sans-serif type